Asset Disposal

 Key Learning Points

-- Asset disposals are most commonly selling the asset
+- Asset disposals are most commonly the selling of an asset

 - Disposals can create a gain or loss that impacts profits